-Safari to Uganda and enjoy unique wildlife viewing Uganda safaris to top destinations, gorilla trekking safaris in Uganda, Rwanda & Congo, African community, culture & birding trips.
+Safari to Uganda and enjoy unique eco-friendly wildlife viewing Uganda safaris to top destinations, gorilla trekking safaris in Uganda, Rwanda & Congo, community culture & birding trips.
 Book the best Uganda safari holiday packages with the leading Uganda tour operator!!

-We pride ourselves in offering the best Uganda safaris & tours that are eco-friendly with low impact to nature, at affordable safari prices.
+We pride ourselves in offering the top Uganda safaris & tours that are eco-friendly with low impact to nature, at affordable safari prices.
 We customize your safari in Uganda based on your safari budget, desired time of travel, class of safari, number of days, and any special needs you want, to have a comfortable memorable vacation as witnessed by many of our happy clients.